Dr. Mark Cleveland

-Dr. Mark Cleveland (PhD, MSc, BComm, John Molson School of Business, at Concordia University, Montréal, Canada) is the Dancap Chair in Consumer Behavior at the University of Western Ontario.
+Dr. Mark Cleveland (PhD-2006, MSc-2000, BComm-1994, John Molson School of Business, at Concordia University, Montréal, Canada) is the Dancap Chair in Consumer Behavior at the University of Western Ontario.
 He also taught at the John Molson School of Business (Concordia University, Montréal), HEC-Montréal (Université de Montréal), Euromed School of Management (Marseille), and Kedge Business School (Marseille), and was also a Visiting Professor at Vienna University of Economics and Business.
 As coordinator of the Consumer Behavior area, Mark teaches numerous courses at the graduate and undergraduate levels, which presently includes marketing research, consumer behavior, consumer theory and methodology, and marketing management.
-During 2016-2018, Mark was the Director of Western’s Collaborative Graduate Program in Migration and Ethnic Relations.
-Since 2013, Dr. Cleveland has been an Associate Editor for the International Marketing Review, and is on the editorial Board of the Canadian Journal of Administrative Studies.
-He was a guest co-editor for two recent special issues (Journal of Product & Brand Management, special issue on “Beyond Country and Brand Origin”, and International Marketing Review, special issue on “Global Consumer Culture).
+From 2016-2018, Mark was the Director of Western’s Collaborative Graduate Program in Migration and Ethnic Relations.
+Since 2013, Dr. Cleveland has been an Associate Editor for the International Marketing Review (Impact Factor: 3.45), and is on the editorial Board of the Canadian Journal of Administrative Studies.
+He was a guest co-editor for two recent special issues (the Journal of Product & Brand Management, special issue on “Beyond Country and Brand Origin”, and the International Marketing Review, double special issue on “Global Consumer Culture).
 Mark is as an ad-hoc reviewer for many journals, and has served as a track chair for numerous conferences.